 Welcome to the Northern Rio Grande Heritage Area

-Each of these languages is still spoken in Northern New Mexico, a Cradle of Settlementthat encompasses a mosaic of cultures, including the Jicarilla Apache, 8 Tewa and Tiwa Native Pueblos, and communities established by the descendants of Spanish colonists who settled in the area beginning in 1598, a generation before the Mayflower landed at Plymouth Rock.
+Each of these languages is still spoken in Northern New Mexico.
+A cradle of settlement that encompasses a mosaic of cultures.
+The languages spoken are by the Jicarilla Apache, 8 Tewa and Tiwa Native Pueblos, and communities established by the descendants of Spanish colonists who settled in the area beginning in 1598, a generation before the Mayflower landed at Plymouth Rock.

-Residents continue to speak their native languages along with English, and to share the traditions and practices of their ancestors in a cultural expression that leaves a strong imprint on residents and visitors alike.
+Residents continue to speak their native languages along with English.
+Sharing the traditions and practices of their ancestors in a cultural expression that leaves a strong imprint on residents and visitors alike.
 Indeed, visitors are advised that most of the place names and references are in Spanish, with Spanish pronunciations.